-Many of the earliest books I read were about sports---Hall of Famers like Babe Ruth, Ty Cobb, Casey Stengel, Warren Spahn, Johnny Unitas, etc. These were my heroes.
-I read PITCHING TO WIN by Bob Feller.
+Many of the earliest books I read were about sports—Hall of Famers like Babe Ruth, Ty Cobb, Casey Stengel, Warren Spahn, Johnny Unitas, etc. These were my heroes.
+I read Pitching to Win by Bob Feller.
 With nails and string I put a strike zone on our garage door with a 4-inch square in each corner of the rectangle.
 Using a board dug into the grass as a pitching rubber I threw a tennis ball at the target.
-That's how I developed by curve ball.
+That’s how I developed my curve ball.
 I was trying to throw a knuckle ball with my first two knuckles, and I noticed that the ball curved.
-Feller's book had taught me how to twist my elbow and wrist and then snap it off, but this knuckle ball was curving by itself.
-With a hardball when I was 14 I learned how to use just the knuckle of my index finger to facilitate the snapping off of the curve.
-I knew that if people found out I held my curve ball this way, they might be able to "read" my pitches; so I didn't tell anyone about this grip---not my parents nor my brothers nor my teammates nor my coaches, no one until I quit baseball for good.
+Feller’s book had taught me how to twist my elbow and wrist and then snap it off, but this knuckle ball was curving by itself.
+With a hardball when I was 14, I learned how to use just the knuckle of my index finger to facilitate the snapping off of the curve.
+I knew that if people found out I held my curve ball this way, they might be able to “read” my pitches; so I didn’t tell anyone about this grip—not my parents nor my brothers nor my teammates nor my coaches, no one until I quit baseball for good.
 Only once was it in danger of being discovered.
-I was pitching in high school, and the third-base coach called out, "Knuckle ball!"
-Of course I broke off a big curve, and our catcher Wally Rosvall put him down by saying, "Nice call, coach."
-After that he didn't say a word.
+I was pitching in high school, and the third-base coach called out, “Knuckle ball!”
+Of course I broke off a big curve, and our catcher Wally Rosvall put him down by saying, “Nice call, coach.”
 Following Feller I also tied a ten-pound weight by a rope to a broom stick and would wind it up and down to strengthen my wrists and forearms.

 We played a game called All-Star Baseball in which we had circular players cards that we put on a spinner for batting.
 The circle was divided into fourteen numbers which gave the result, but there was no allowance for pitching or fielding.
 I read about a scientific baseball game called APBA Baseball, which could be ordered through the mail.
 My parents wouldn’t let me order it; but when I saw it come in the mail before Christmas I was especially good until Christmas Day that year.
 It was based on the statistics of the 1957 season.
 Pitchers were graded A, B, C, or D and modifications were made for more or less walks and strikeouts.
 Fielding was rated by the team’s total on fielding points, the more important positions like shortstop, second base, and catcher being worth more points.
 Two different-colored dice were used for batting in order to use the 36 equal combinations instead of adding the dice together.
 We got to manage the teams by choosing the lineup and the pitchers; we could call for steals, hit and run, and sacrifice bunts.
 Scoresheets were provided to keep records for statistics.
 By laying the cards out and not recording put-outs and assists I got so that I could play an entire game in about 20 minutes.
 One summer Mark Holmes and I used to play in the morning and go to the beach in the afternoon; he got the 1958 season.
 I also got APBA Football.
 Later I ordered the baseball seasons of 1960, 1961, 1962, and some all-time great teams like the 1927 and 1937 Yankees, 1911 and 1931 Athletics, 1911 Giants, 1909 Tigers, 1920 Browns, and 1934 Cardinals.
 I spent many hours sitting at my desk rolling dice and marking score sheets while I sang along with my records.